Sans-serif: Grotesque

 Akzidenz-Grotesk, originally released by H. Berthold AG in the 1890s.
 A popular German grotesque with a single-story 'g' (Note: The original metal type of Akzidenz-Grotesk did not have an oblique; this was added in the 1950s, although many sans-serif obliques of the period are similar.)

 This group features most of the early (19th century to early 20th) sans-serif designs.
 Influenced by Didone serif typefaces of the period and sign painting traditions, these were often quite solid, bold designs suitable for headlines and advertisements.
 The early sans-serif typefaces often did not feature a lower case or italics, since they were not needed for such uses.
-They were sometimes released by width, with a range of widths from extended to normal to condensed, with each style different, meaning to modern eyes they can look quite irregular and eccentric.
+They were sometimes released by width, with a range of widths from extended to normal to condensed.

 Grotesque typefaces have limited variation of stroke width (often none perceptible in capitals).
 The terminals of curves are usually horizontal, and many have a spurred "G" and an "R" with a curled leg.
 Capitals tend to be of relatively uniform width.
 Cap height and ascender height are generally the same to produce a more regular effect in texts such as titles with many capital letters, and descenders are often short for tighter line spacing.
 They often avoid having a true italic in favor of a more restrained oblique or sloped design, although at least some sans-serif true italics were offered.

 Examples of grotesque typefaces include Akzidenz-Grotesk, Venus, News Gothic, Franklin Gothic, IBM Plex and Monotype Grotesque.
 Akzidenz Grotesk Old Face, Knockout, Grotesque No. 9 and Monotype Grotesque are examples of digital fonts that retain more of the eccentricities of some of the early sans-serif types.

 According to Monotype, the term "grotesque" originates from grottesco, meaning "belonging to the cave" due to their simple geometric appearance.
-The term arose because of adverse comparisons that were drawn with the more ornate Modern Serif and Roman typefaces that were the norm at the time.
+The term arose from unfavourable comparisons that were drawn with the more ornate Didone and Roman typefaces that were the norm at the time.